jmccann-dev-10/regex-notes/README.md

 |`*?`|`[a-z]*?`|Match zero or more times, as few times as possible|

 ### 4. Groups
 Groups can be used to treat sequences of characters as a single unit.
-This can be achieved by placing paranthesis around a particular pattern.
+This can be achieved by placing parenthesis around a particular pattern.
 These groups can then have additional quantifiers used on them.

+---
-EX: Web Addresses:
+___EX: Web Addresses___
 Below is a list of web addresses, some with and without a www in front.
 If we only wanted to match `.com` addresses we could use the following regex to accomplish this  The `(w{3}\.)?` would make the `www.` an optional group to match both cases:
 `(w{3}\.)?[\w-]+.com`